nicolasandradevillamil/NLU-Homework/README.md

 ## Part 2: Micro GPT (1.5 points)

-In this part, you will complete a very small decoder transformer that can generate text trained on the recipes.
+In this part you will complete a very small decoder transformer that can generate text trained on the recipes.
 This will be a baseline language model.

 Check the [model_baseline.py](model_baseline.py) and [train_baseline.py](train_baseline.py) codes. [model_baseline.py](model_baseline.py) includes the different components necessary in a transformer decoder.
 Notice that the transformer includes a `block` class that includes layer normalizations, multi-head attention and a feedforward layer.
 The [model_baseline.py](model_baseline.py) code will train this small GPT and output some characters generated.